 Beads add beauty to just about anything.
 Why leave scrunchies behind.
 Add beads in any way you want.
 I have taken the easy way out and just wrapped bead chain around the scrunchie.

-You can stitch beads onto the fabric using any of the bead embroidery stitches or add beads in intervals, folding the scrunchie to look like petals.
+You can stitch beads onto the fabric using artistic Bead Embroidery or add beads in intervals, folding the scrunchie to look like petals.

-If the scrunchie is thin you can even thread big beads with the srunchie before joining the short edges and elastic.
+If the scrunchie is thin you can even thread big beads with the scrunchie before joining the short edges and elastic.

 Idea 8 Make Bunny ear scrunchie

 This is made by adding a bow to the basic scrunchie.
 To ensure that the bow holds its shape, cut the fabric with interfacing attached to the back of the fabric.

 I cut the shape on folded interfacing piece, ironed it to the fabric and then cut the fabric in this shape.